aldomann/sublime-orchis/README.md

 ### Work in Progress

 1. Tabs to use all tab area space.
-2. Native close button behaviour (i.e., shape and presence).
+2. Native close button behaviour.